RockyWearsAHat/express-vite-react/README.md

 # Project to demonstrate vite, react & express running on the same port

-### The plugin is courtesy of [Noam](https://noam.hashnode.dev/using-vite-to-serve-and-hot-reload-react-app-express-api-together)
+### The plugin is courtesy of [Noam, check out his blog post here](https://noam.hashnode.dev/using-vite-to-serve-and-hot-reload-react-app-express-api-together)

 This is not proxying to my knowledge?